hubdev04/candidateApplicationPlatform/README.md

         |-- App.js
         |-- index.js
     |-- README.md    # contains details and well documentation for the project abd how to use the project
-    |--requirements.txt   # contains the required dependencies that needs to be installed using npmi
+    |--requirements.txt   # contains the required dependencies that needs to be installed using npm i
+## Tech Stack Used
+- Reactjs : Used as frontend Framework
+- Redux : Used for fetching Api,filtering and managing states
+- Material Ui : Used for Creating better user-firendly  UI
+- css : Make  the styling of the project well and good.